 The major Agricultural Economics & Business is within the Agriculture & Agriculture Operations field of study.
 In this discipline, Agricultural Economics & Business students make up 5,108 graduates per year.
 Out of over 384 college majors in the U.S., Agricultural Economics & Business is the 81st most popular.

 Check out the ranking breakdown for more information about the selection of the most popular Agricultural Economics & Business colleges and universities.

 University of Georgia is among your top options if you want to study Agricultural Economics & Business.
 Graduates of the Agricultural Business program make about $39,782 in their early career salary, and $78,095 in their mid-career salary.
 Athens, Georgia is the best surrounding for students who appreciate the fast moving city life.

 For graduates who would like to go on after earning a four-year degree, this school has grad programs available.
 Strong assistance for student veterans has earned this school a high rating.
 Want to learn a little more about University of Georgia's campus?
 Take a virtual tour.

 Any student who is interested in Agricultural Economics & Business needs to look into Fort Valley State University.
 Students who love a more relaxed life will treasure the school's setting in the tiny town of Fort Valley, Georgia.

 Fort Valley State University does not require freshman students to live on-campus.
-The program with the most students signed up for at Fort Valley State University is general psychology.
+Fort Valley State University provides graduate degree programs for those who wish to keep going after earning a four-year degree.
 Want to learn a little more about Fort Valley State University's campus?
 Have a virtual tour.